Your data model is not an API

 • A module may emit messages and/or business events related to its capabilities, but they should not expose the internal implementation details (e.g. moving from RabbitMQ to Kafka to achieve greater scale shouldn’t impact API consumers)

 By extending these rules to web-based APIs, we create modular APIs that focus on providing a set of capabilities to API consumers.
 These capabilities may be driven by a request/response HTTP API call or by subscribing to messages and events from the API through webhooks or websockets.
-As long as the capabilities that the API offers continues to adhere to the contract defined by the API, our API consumers can continue to use the API without fear of underlying implementation changes that could cause their integration code to stop functioning.
+As long as the capabilities that the API offers continues to adhere to the contract defined by the API, your API consumers can continue to use the API without fear of underlying implementation changes that could cause their integration code to stop functioning.

-Conclusion: Be an API consumer advocate
+Conclusion: be an API consumer advocate

 • Your API consumers want an API that is familiar to them, not to your implementation team